Reflecting telescope: Schiefspiegler

 A variant of the Cassegrain, the Schiefspiegler telescope ("skewed" or "oblique reflector") uses tilted mirrors to avoid the secondary mirror casting a shadow on the primary.
 However, while eliminating diffraction patterns this leads to an increase in coma and astigmatism.
-These defects become manageable at large focal ratios — most Schiefspieglers use f/15 or longer, which tends to restrict useful observation to the Moon and planets.
+These defects become manageable at large focal ratios — most Schiefspieglers use f/15 or longer, which tends to restrict useful observations to objects which fit in a moderate field of view.
+A 6" (150mm) f/15 telescope offers a maximum 0.75 degree field of view using 1.25" eyepieces.

 A number of variations are common, with varying numbers of mirrors of different types.
 The Kutter (named after its inventor Anton Kutter) style uses a single concave primary, a convex secondary and a plano-convex lens between the secondary mirror and the focal plane, when needed (this is the case of the catadioptric Schiefspiegler).

 One variation of a multi-schiefspiegler uses a concave primary, convex secondary and a parabolic tertiary.
 One of the interesting aspects of some Schiefspieglers is that one of the mirrors can be involved in the light path twice — each light path reflects along a different meridional path.